stenhousestuart/dirty_data_codeclan_project/candy/README.md

 The process of cleaning the data required that a number of assumptions and personal judgements be made.
 These were made within the context of my own proficiency and knowledge at the time and also took into consideration the timeframe for completing the project.

-Details of these have been included as comments within the cleaning script, next to the section of code that they apply to.
-These have also been included below, with the number indicating the section of the cleaning script that they apply to.
+Details of the assumptions and personal judgments made have been included below next to the section of the cleaning script that they apply to.

 -   **3. / Add Missing Columns:**\
     Where `age`, `country`, `gender` and/or `year` data was not collected as part of the questionnaire, this has been added as `NA`.